nikerla/vc-content/pages/our-offers/enterprise-cloud-hosted.md

 								<span class="title">
 									Stability and Security
 								</span>
-								<span class="descr">Virto Commerce experts work with your development team to make sure your e-commerce store code is secure,
-			optimized and fast.
-We have rocket scientists so you don't have to.
+								<span class="descr">Virto Commerce experts will work with your development team and provide constant support to make sure your e-commerce store code is secure, optimized and fast.
+We have rocket scientists, so you can rest assured the development of your online store is in good hands.
 							</li>
 							<li>
 								<span class="title">Staging & Deployment</span>
-								<span class="descr">Developer staging and production deployment is done using automation scripts.
-You will be able to preview
-								any changes in the live staging environment deployed in the cloud.</span>
+								<span class="descr">Developer staging and production deployment of the Virto Commerce cloud e-commerce platform is done using automation scripts.
+You will be able to preview any changes in the live staging environment deployed in the cloud.</span>
 							</li>
 							<li>
 								<span class="title">
 									24/7 IT Support
 								</span>
-								<span class="descr">In case of emergency we handle the call at 2am, not you.</span>
+								<span class="descr">Our support team is knowledgeable and highly professional, and available at all times.
+So in the case of any emergency, we will handle that 2 am call for you.</span>
 							</li>
 						</ul>
 					</div>